Guest Author - Susan D. Bates

 The preferred education for administrative assistants in public schools is often a related associate degree or higher.

-Assistant principals must be certified through the state in which they are employed in school administration.
-The minimum required education for an assistant principal is typically a masterís degree in school administration.
-Many states also require school administrators to have a teaching certification and teaching experience prior to becoming an administrator.
+Assistant principals must be licensed through the state in which they are employed in school administration.
+The minimum required education for an assistant principal is typically a master's degree in school administration.
+Many states also require school administrators to have a teaching license and teaching experience prior to becoming an administrator.

 The principal is the head school-level administrator.
 Principals supervise all of the school employees.
 They meet with students, teachers, staff and parents on a daily bases.
 They also perform a variety of tasks such as observing classes, creating budgets, preparing reports, evaluating employees and developing curriculum standards.

-All principals must be certified through the state in which they are employed in school administration.
-The minimum education for an assistant principal is typically a masterís degree in school administration.
-Many states require school administrators to have a teaching certification and teaching experience prior to becoming an administrator.
+All principals must be licensed in school administration through the state in which they are employed.
+The minimum education for an assistant principal is typically a master's degree in school administration.
+Many states require school administrators to have a teaching license and teaching experience prior to becoming an administrator.

-School counselors work with students in three domains: social, emotional and career.
-Some of the tasks of school counselors perform may include assisting students adjust to school, mediating disagreements between students, helping students during a crisis situation, aiding students who are making career choices, registering students for classes and assisting students apply for college.
+School counselors work with students in three domains: social development, emotional development, and career development.
+Some of the tasks of school counselors perform may include assisting students adjust to school, mediating disagreements between students, helping students during a crisis situation, aiding students who are making career choices, registering students for classes, and assisting students apply for college.

-School counselors must be certified by the state where they work.
-The minimum education for a school counselor is typically a masterís degree in school counseling.
+School counselors must be licensed by the state where they work.
+The minimum education for a school counselor is typically a master's degree in school counseling.
 Some states also require that school counselors have teaching experience.

 All school nurses must be licensed.
 Individual states set minimum requirements for school nurses.
-While many states require nurses to registered nurses (RN) with a bachelorís degree, not all states do.
+Many states require nurses to registered nurses (RN) with a bachelor's degree.